 To really make your chicken wow let it marinade for as long as possible.
 I like to let it work it’s magic for half a day and sometimes overnight.
 It’s not required and if you only have an hour do an hour.
 It’s still going to be delicious.

-Serve with grilled vegetables or add it to the top of a citrus salad.
-I slice mine up and sprinkle a little cilantro on top for a really summery feel.
+Serve this Grilled Orange Chicken with grilled vegetables or add it to the top of a citrus salad.

 So grab yourself a glass of wine (or a LaCroix if you’re on Whole 30) and start grilling.

-- Add chicken breasts, Coconut Aminos, & orange juice to a gallon ziploc bag.
+- Add chicken breasts and all marinade ingredients to a gallon ziploc bag.
 Squeeze out excess air and zip closed.
 Lay flat, spreading the marinade inside the bag so that it's distributed evenly around the chicken breasts.
 Let marinade for a minimum of 1 hour.
 I prefer to let it marinade for several hours or overnight if possible.
-The marinade is fairly mild so the longer you marinade the more pronounced the flavor will be.
-Flip bag over every few hours so you're effectively coating both sides.
-Remove from bag when you're ready to grill.

 - Preheat grill to medium high heat.